shawnmclean/auth0-ext-compilers/password-exchange.md

 @param {object} context.webtask - the raw webtask context object
-@param {function} cb - function (error, accessTokenClaims) */ module.exports = function (user, client, scope, audience, context cb) {
+@param {function} cb - function (error, accessTokenClaims) */ module.exports = function (user, client, scope, audience, context, cb) {
   // call the callback with an error to signal authorization failure
   // or with a mapping of claims to values (including scopes). cb(null, { claim: 'value' }); // return error or a mapping of access token claims